 Successful applicants are also required to attend an orientation on the Monday preceding the course start date at 12 p.m.

 Cost for the Phlebotomy program is $1,400, which covers the cost study book, lab supplied and NHA study materials.
-There’s also a $25 non-refundable application fee and a 2.3% processing charge that applies to every transaction.
+There’s also a $25 non-refundable application fee and a 2.38% processing charge that applies to all card transactions.

 Full payment must be made before the first day of class.
 Payment plan options are available.
 Approval and signed agreement required.
 Please contact us for more info.